 While this may seem like an old issue that you don’t have to worry about, our technical services have recently reviewed some system data with > 200-microsecond latency!

-SHARE presentations (copyrighted W&W material) and other sources (IBM) are readily available to assist you with some minor changes that can be made with new features and options in your z/OS environment that could overcome the items above.
+SHARE presentations, such as “The Skinny on Coupling Thin Interrupts” (copyrighted Watson and Walker material) and other materials, such as this document from IBM, are readily available online.
+These online resources can assist you with some minor changes that can be made with new features and options in your z/OS environment that could overcome the items above.

-Check out this white paper on Reporting on Coupling Facility Health and Performance and find out how you can get on the road to true z/OS fitness this year!
+Check out this white paper on Coupling Facility Health and Performance and find out how you can get on the road to true z/OS fitness this year!

 Reporting on Coupling Facility Health and Performance